 The significance of these accounts of the virgin birth of Christ is not merely to show that Jesus was a “mighty messenger of God”, as Ahmed Deedat proclaims – he is infinitely more than that.
 The Virgin Birth of Jesus reveals to us his deity; it also reveals that there is a trinity of Persons within the Godhead.
 Here we see that the Virgin Birth was foretold by God (the Father) through the prophet Isaiah (Matt 1:22-23 cf. Isa 7:14); we see the deity, personality and power of the Holy Spirit; and we see the pre-existence and deity of the Son, Jesus.
 The three Persons are here mentioned together and yet as separate Persons, as we’re also shown them at Jesus’ baptism and other places; and John, who wrote the gospel, also wrote in a letter, “For there are three that bear record in heaven, the Father, the Word, and the Holy Ghost: and these three are one” (1 Jn 5:7 KJV).

 These accounts dovetail perfectly with John’s opening of his gospel.
 “In the beginning was the Word, and the Word was with God, and the Word was God.
-The same was in the beginning with God.
-All things were made by him; and without him was not any thing made that was made.
-In him was life…..And the Word was made flesh, and dwelt among us, (and we beheld his glory, the glory as of the only begotten of the Father,) full of grace and truth” (John 1:1-4, 14).
+He was in the beginning with God; all things were made through him, and without him was not anything made that was made.
+In him was life…..And the Word became flesh and dwelt among us, full of grace and truth; we have beheld his glory, glory as of the only-begotten Son from the Father” (John 1:1-4, 14).
 If Ahmed Deedat wants “noble, elevated, and sublime language” to describe Jesus, how much more exalted can this account of John’s, combined with Luke and Matthew, be?
 Here John tells us that Christ has always existed because he is God.
 But John also tells us, consistent with Luke and Matthew, that God consists of a trinity of Persons.
 He tells us of the Word who always was and who is God, and that this Word became flesh.
 Luke and Matthew tell us how the Word became flesh – that he was conceived by the spiritual power of God the Holy Spirit, in the womb of Mary, the Virgin.
-The child who was born was Jesus, God become flesh, God become a man – “Behold, a virgin shall be with child, and shall bring forth a son, and they shall call his name Emmanuel, which being interpreted is, God with us” (Matthew 1:23).
-And it was prophesied of Jesus hundreds of years before his birth, “For unto us a child is born, unto us a son is given: and the government shall be upon his shoulder: and his name shall be called Wonderful, Counsellor, The mighty God, The everlasting Father, The Prince of Peace” (Isaiah 9:6).
+The child who was born was Jesus, God become flesh, God become a man – “’Behold, a virgin shall conceive and bear a son, and his name shall be called Emmanuel’, (which means, God with us)” (Matthew 1:23).
+And it was prophesied of Jesus hundreds of years before his birth, “For to us a child is born, to us a son is given; and the government will be upon his shoulder, and his name will be called Wonderful Counselor, Mighty God, Everlasting Father, Prince of Peace” (Isaiah 9:6).
 Jesus did not lay his deity aside, but became a true human being while still being God; he retained his divine and human natures in one body and one person (Philippians 2:5-11).

 So, when Ahmed Deedat despised Luke’s account of the virgin birth of Christ, he either recognised that the accounts of Jesus birth reveal his deity and the trinity of Persons in the Godhead – which I doubt he did – and tried to divert attention from it by reducing it to something ridiculous and distasteful to respectable human sensitivities; or it went over his head, and his own corrupt mind couldn’t rise above its own corruption and blindness.
 His comments show us that he is not to be taken seriously when it comes to understanding Christianity.
 No doubt he is a knowledgeable Muslim, and knows the Qur’an well.
 But as a critic of Christianity, he knows very little of worth, and his understanding of Christianity and the Bible is superficial to the point of being ludicrous and offensive; his opinions cannot be trusted.